Stopping Charges for Elastic IPs: When to Disassociate and Release

 |---|---|

-| Elastic IP (EIP) | A static, public IPv4 address allocated to your AWS account, designed for dynamic cloud computing. |
+| Elastic IP (EIP) | A static public IPv4 address allocated to your AWS account, designed for dynamic cloud computing.
+Persists independently of instance lifecycle. |

-| Disassociate | Detaches an EIP from an instance or network interface.
-The EIP remains allocated to your account. |
+| Disassociate | The act of detaching an EIP from a network interface or instance.
+The EIP remains allocated (and billable) until released. |

 Comments